-The National HIV/AIDS Strategy for the United States: Updated to 2020 (NHAS 2020) is a 5-year plan that details principles, priorities, and actions to guide the national response to the HIV epidemic.
-The RWHAP promotes robust advances and innovations in HIV health care using the National HIV/AIDS Strategy to end the epidemic as its framework.
-Therefore, to the extent possible, activities funded by RWHAP focus on addressing these four goals:
+The RWHAP supports the implementation of the National HIV/AIDS Strategy for the United States: Updated 2020 (NHAS 2020).
+This strategy is a 5-year plan that details principles, priorities, and actions to guide the national response to the HIV epidemic.
+The plan also provides a blueprint for collective action across the federal government and other sectors to help achieve the strategy's vision.

+To ensure that RWHAP aligns with the National HIV/AIDS Strategy, to the extent possible, activities funded by the program focus on addressing the plan's four goals:

-- 1) Reduce new HIV infections; - 2) Increase access to care and improve health outcomes for people with HIV; - 3) Reduce HIV-related health disparities and health inequities; and - 4) Achieve a more coordinated national response.
+Reduce new HIV infections;

+- 2) Increase access to care and improve health outcomes for people with HIV; - 3) Reduce HIV-related health disparities and health inequities; and - 4) Achieve a more coordinated national response.

-To achieve these shared goals, recipients should align their organization's efforts, within the parameters of the RWHAP statute and program guidance, to ensure that people with HIV are linked to and retained in care and have timely access to HIV treatment and the supports needed (e.g., mental health and substance use disorders services) to achieve HIV viral suppression.
+To achieve these shared goals, recipients should align their organization's efforts, within the parameters of the RWHAP statute and program guidance, to ensure that people with HIV are linked to and retained in care and have timely access to HIV treatment and the support services needed (e.g., mental health and substance use disorders services) to achieve HIV viral suppression.
+The RWHAP also provides technical assistance and training initiatives and promotes the effective use of data to enhance recipients' capacity to implement programs that support the strategy's objectives.